Bananaman: Original strip

 The original strip, by Dave Donaldson and Steve Bright, written and developed by the latter, and mostly drawn by John Geering until his death in 1999, is essentially a parody of Superman and Batman with elements of Captain Marvel and his British twin, Marvelman, and occasionally other Silver Age characters, while also combining comic slapstick with a heavy dose of eccentric British humour similar to Alan Moore's contemporary work on Captain Britain.

 After John Geering died in 1999, Barrie Appleby took over and later Tom Paterson.
-In 2003, the original scriptwriter, Steve Bright drew it, until 2007.
+In 2003, the original scriptwriter, Steve Bright, drew it, until 2007.
 Sporadically from 2007 to 2010 the character appeared in reprinted strips from the John Geering era.
 For a short time, in the end of 2008, artist Chris McGhie reinvented Bananaman in a series of new strips.

 McGhie's other work included The Three Bears for The Beano (in 2002) and the characters on Yoplait's 'Wildlife' product range.
 Two new strips drawn by Barrie Appleby appeared that year as well.

-Following the Dandy revamp of October 2010, Wayne Thompson took over drawing Bananaman in a style reminiscent of French cartoonist Lisa Mandel, a popular artist in The Dandy who had previously drawn Jak, Agent Dog 2-Zero and, occasionally, Bully Beef and Chips.
+Following the Dandy revamp of October 2010, Wayne Thompson took over drawing Bananaman in a style reminiscent of French cartoonist Lisa Mandel.
+Thompson was a popular artist in The Dandy who had previously drawn Jak, Agent Dog 3-Zero and, occasionally, Bully Beef and Chips.

 In Issue 3515, Thompson's style changed notably, becoming more cartoonish and detailed.
 As of spring 2011, Thompson's version of Bananaman appears in full colour over two pages.
 From 1983 to 1986, Bananaman also had his own annual.
 This was unusual because, unlike many other comics at the time, Nutty never had an annual.

 Unlike Dennis the Menace and Bash Street Kids, which mostly consisted of reprints, all the material in these annuals was new.
-In Issue 3618, dated 14 January 2012, Bananaman made his debut appearance, as John Geering reprints, in The Beano, however he continued to appear in The Dandy.
+In Issue 3618, dated 14 January 2012, Bananaman made his debut appearance, as John Geering reprints, in The Beano; however, he continued to appear in The Dandy.
 Another Beano character, Bananagirl of Super School, was revealed to be his cousin.

 The Dandy print comic ended in December 2012, but Bananaman was still seen in the digital version drawn by Andy Janes.
-New Bananaman strips drawn by Wayne Thompson and written by Nigel Auchterlounie, Kev F Sutherland and lately Cavan Scott continue to run in The Beano through 2014.
+New Bananaman strips drawn by Wayne Thompson and written by Nigel Auchterlounie, Kev F Sutherland and lately Cavan Scott continued to run in The Beano throughout 2014.

-In 2016, writing duties for the strip were taken over by Tommy Donbavand and Danny Pearson, since 2018, Bananaman has been written by Ned Hartley.
+In 2016, writing duties for the strip were taken over by Tommy Donbavand and Danny Pearson, and since 2018, Bananaman has been written by Ned Hartley.